Tommy McCook: Career

 McCook joined Eric Deans' Orchestra in 1943 after Deans selected him from the graduating class at the Alpha School.
-He spent several years playing in various groups, including Don Hitchman’s sextet and Roy Coburn’s Blu-Flames.
+He spent several years playing in various groups, including Don Hitchman's sextet and Roy Coburn's Blu-Flames.

 In 1954, he left for an engagement in Nassau, Bahamas, after which he ended up in Miami, Florida, and it was here that McCook first heard John Coltrane, a major influence on his playing.
 McCook would later call jazz his "first love" and additionally cite Coleman Hawkins, Sonny Rollins, Lester Young, and Ornette Coleman as influences.

 McCook returned to Jamaica in early 1962, where he was approached by a few local producers to do some recordings.
 Eventually, he consented to record a jazz session for Clement "Coxsone" Dodd, which was issued on the album Jazz Jamaica.
 His first ska recording was an adaptation of Ernest Gold's "Exodus", recorded in November 1963 with musicians who would soon make up the Skatalites.

 In 1968, he led Tommy McCook & The Supersonics, featuring bassist Jackie Jackson and drummer Paul Douglas, who would later become the rhythm section for Toots and the Maytals, when the era of reggae emerged from rocksteady.

 During the 1960s and 1970s, McCook recorded with the majority of prominent reggae artists of the era, working particularly with producers Clement "Coxsone" Dodd as well as Bunny Lee, and his house band, The Aggrovators, as well as being featured prominently in the recordings of Yabby You and the Prophets (most notably on version sides and extended discomixes), all while still performing and recording with the variety of line ups under the Skatalites name.

-In 1978, Tommy McCook made a brief cameo in the film Rockers directed by Theodoros Bafaloukos.
+McCook made a brief cameo in the film 1978 film Rockers.
 He was also part of the Rockers All Stars, the group responsible for the film's instrumental music.

 After a heart attack in 1995, McCook temporarily withdrew from touring with the reformed Skatalites, a change which became permanent in 1996.
 He recorded on the band's albums through the mid-1990s until a triple-bypass surgery kept him from the Ball of Fire (1997) sessions.

-McCook died of pneumonia and heart failure, aged 71, in Atlanta, on 5 May 1998.
+McCook died of pneumonia and heart failure, aged 71, in Conyers, Georgia, on May 5, 1998.
+His funeral was held May 17 in Jamaica at the National Arena.
+Sister Mary Ignatius, who taught a young McCook at the Alpha Boys School, attended his funeral.

 Honors

-In 1975, McCook was honored with Jamaica's Order of Distinction for his contributions to music.
+On Hero's Day in 1975, McCook was honored for his contributions to Jamaica's music with the Order of Distinction at the Officer rank.
+The ceremony took place at King's House and his insignia was presented by Governor-General Florizel Glasspole.
 In 1997, The Slackers paid tribute to McCook with "Cooking for Tommy," an instrumental track on their album Redlight.